 The Fair Housing Act requires that local governments provide reasonable accommodation to rules, policies, practices, and procedures where such accommodation may be necessary to afford individuals with disabilities equal opportunity to housing.
 To create a process for making requests for reasonable accommodation to land use and zoning decisions and procedures regulating the siting, funding, development and use of housing for people with disabilities, the City has adopted a Reasonable Accommodations Ordinance in accordance with State law (Chapter 13.15 of the City's Zoning Code).
-The Reasonable Accommodations Ordinance provides for flexibility in the City's development standards to accommodate persons with disabilities.
+The Reasonable Accommodate persons with disabilities.